Class of 2006

 What was your favorite film and media studies course at USC?

-The Film Archiving and Preservation/Orphans course I took was obviously very influential, but I also really enjoyed my Pedro Almodovar class.
+The Film Archiving and Preservation course I took with Dan Streible (now at NYU) was obviously very influential, but I also really enjoyed my Pedro Almodovar class.

 What is your current favorite film, tv show, and/or interactive game?